best wordpress membership plugins

 • User Friendly — Thrive Apprentice is beginner friendly and even provides a handy setup wizard to walk you through the process of creating your first course.

 • Content Dripping — Set a custom schedule to determine when students can access new lessons.
-You can even create multiple schedules for the same course to personalize the experience.
+You can even create multiple schedules for the same course or use trigger actions to personalize the experience.

 • Member Management Dashboard — Keep track of all your members from the member dashboard and easily set access rules for individual users.